-CTOP measures the social value created by its grantees in terms of the success achieved by the young people from its target population so they can work effectively, reliably, and sustainably with young people ages 14 to 22 who are disengaged or disconnected in order to help them re-engage in and complete secondary education, then transition successfully to the pursuit of post-secondary education, such as a and services that will be offered, their frequency, intensity, and the modalities to be used.
+Develop and codify the program.
+This involves selecting the core program elements that, combined, will be used to help members of the target population achieve key outcomes as intended.
+This involves specifying the activities so they can work effectively, reliably, and sustainably with young people ages 14 to 22 who are disengaged or disconnected in order to help them re-engage in and complete secondary education, then transition successfully to the pursuit of post-secondary education, such as a and services that will be offered, their frequency, intensity, and the modalities to be used.
 Also, it is important to create job descriptions that spell out the competencies staff will need to do the work reliably, effectively, and at high levels of quality.